lostkagamine/commenter/README.md

 on Arch Linux x86_64 - Sat 21 May 2022.

 Rust was about three times faster (23 kreqs/sec vs 60 kreqs/sec).
 (And the language is better.
 But I'm biased.
 Bleh.)

+Also thanks [Hannah](https://twitter.com/ravenslofty) for making me realise I put Rust in debug mode, skewing the results in the original commit.